Movatterモバイル変換

 Neighborhoods on the east side of Paradise

-In 1950, mayor Ernie Cragin of Las Vegas sought to annex theLas Vegas Strip, which was unincorporated territory, in order to expand the city's tax base to fund his ambitious building agenda and pay down the city's rising debt.[8]
+In 1950, Mayor Ernie Cragin of Las Vegas sought to annex theLas Vegas Strip, which was unincorporated territory, to expand the city's tax base to fund his ambitious building agenda and pay down the city's rising debt.[8]
 A group of casino executives, led byGus Greenbaum of theFlamingo, lobbied the county commissioners for town status, which would prevent the city from annexing the land without the commission's approval.[8]
 The commission voted to create the unincorporated town of Paradise on December 8, 1950.[9][10]
 The town encompassed a strip one mile (1.6 km) wide and four miles (6.4 km) long, from the southern city limits of Las Vegas to just south of the Flamingo.[10]
 The town board initially consisted of five casino managers, chaired by Greenbaum.[10][11]

 A month after its establishment, the town was expanded to include the residential areas of Paradise Valley, giving it a total area of 54 square miles (140 km2).[11]
-Months later, however, it was reported that county officials had determined that the town had not been properly established, because the petition for the town's formation had an insufficient number of signatures and because it had violated a state law forbidding formation of a town spanning multiple school districts.[12]
+Months later, however, county officials reportedly had determined that the town had not been properly established because the petition for the town's formation had an insufficient number of signatures and because it had violated a state law forbidding formation of a town spanning multiple school districts.[12]
 On August 20, 1951, county commissioners accepted petitions to create two new towns covering the area of the putative town.[13]
 Town "A" of Paradise included the areas that lay within a Las Vegas school district, extending from the city limits to a point one mile south, while Town "B" included the areas within the Paradise school district.[12]

 In 1953, Town A was renamed asWinchester, and Town B became known simply as Paradise.[14]